Aletheia Coaching: An Evolution in Enneagram-based Coaching

 Fixations Don’t Need to Be Fixed

 From the Aletheia perspective, there is absolutely no need to oppose or counterbalance ego fixations.
-Indeed, fixations don’t need to be fixed in order to generate development.
-Any attempt to do so only serves to intensify the fixation and increase resistance to change and transformation.
+Indeed, fixations don’t need to be fixed to generate development.
+Any attempt to do so only intensifies the fixation and increases resistance to change and transformation.

 Fixations can unfold